jlahman/CEN3031_Group_G_Tiger_Island/ReadME.md

                         Project language level SDK default (8)

+## Testing
-## Testing                - One of our group members got up to 76% acceptance test coverage with cucumber.
+                       - 76% acceptance test coverage with cucumber.
-                       - We have 81% line coverage with unit tests.
+                       - 81% line coverage with unit tests.

 No other libraries or artifacts needed to run program.